 Lake Manly in Death Valley, California, a slowly receding ancient lake, leaves behind an intricate network of irregular geometric shapes amidst the vast salt flats of Badwater Basin, with the majestic Panamint and Black Mountains towering on either side, offering a glimpse into the geological wonders of this unique landscape.

-Climate models predict a continued drying trend for the region of Death Valley, suggesting less frequent rain events in the future.
-However, there is a predicted increase in variability of precipitation, which could lead to sporadic but intense rainfall, lending an increased unpredictability to the future reformation of Lake Manly.
+Current climate models predict a continued drying trend for Death Valley, suggesting less frequent rain events in the future.
+However, there is also a predicted increase in variability of precipitation, which could lead to sporadic but intense rainfall, lending an increased unpredictability to the future reformation of Lake Manly.

 Lake Manly's shore bustling with visitors, as evidenced by the full parking lot and cars parked along the road, and people enjoying a swim in the once-disappeared but now-revived lake.

 The National Park Service has taken significant strides in integrating climate-friendly practices into the management of Death Valley National Park.
 This includes developing Action Plans and constructing a LEED certified visitor center, highlighting their commitment to sustainable practices.
-To minimize human impact during the rare event of Lake Manly’s reappearance, the National Park Service encourages visitors to stay on already-compacted surfaces, striking a balance between visitor enjoyment and ecosystem preservation.
+To minimize human impact during Lake Manly’s reappearance, the National Park Service encourages visitors to stay on already-compacted surfaces, trying to balance visitor enjoyment and ecosystem preservation.

 The National Park Service has also recognized the historical undervaluation of Death Valley’s ecosystem and is actively working to preserve its unique attributes through restoration projects, including those at Point of Rocks Spring.
 The establishment of protected areas such as the Ash Meadows National Wildlife Refuge furthers conservation efforts, ensuring that the unique attributes of the Death Valley ecosystem are preserved for future generations to appreciate and learn from.